trmwzm/yorick-libmisc/README.md

 yorick-libmisc
 ======

 Miscellaneous yorick utils and code stash.
-Much of it needs a lot of work ...
+Much of it needs a lot of work...
+Also installed -- in `[YPKG_PREFIX]/libexec/bin` -- is the script `yoo` which calls `yorick` through `rlwrap` and send time-stamped logs to `$HOME/.yorick/logs`.
+Add to path if you need command line editing in the yorick REPL (and you are not using the emacs interface.)

 Installation
 ------------